-Thus far, extensive work has been done on the 2d art aspect of the mod, and much programming work as well.
-We are at the phase where we are ready to take the total conversion to the next level.
-We plan on changing nearly every aspect of the game from vanilla Medieval 2 to a Dragon Age setting.
+Thus far, extensive work has been done on the 2d and 3d art aspects of the mod, and much programming work as well.
+We are at the phase where we are ready to take the total conversion to the next level and begin working on a release.
+We plan on changing nearly every aspect of the game from vanilla Medieval 2 to the appropriate Dragon Age setting.

-The detailed unit roster can be found here:
+A detailed unit list can be found here:

 Our full faction list is the following: